 Information on road law enforcement in Malta

-- There are a number of speed cameras around the island, with speed limits set at 60 or 70 km/h (37 or 43 mph)
+- There are a number of speed cameras on the island, with speed limits set at 60 or 70 km/h (37 or 43 mph)

 - The police patrol mostly urban areas and don’t get involved much with law enforcement on the road.
 They do occasionally put up road blocks to carry out spot checks for drink driving and illegal substances